awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 For information about patch compliance status values, see [Understanding patch compliance state values](about-patch-compliance-states.md)\.

-## How patch baseline rules work on Debian Server<a name="patch-manager-how-it-works-linux-rules-debian"></a>
+## How patch baseline rules work on Debian Server and Raspberry Pi OS<a name="patch-manager-how-it-works-linux-rules-debian"></a>

-On Debian Server, the patch baseline service offers filtering on the *Priority* and *Section *fields\.
-These fields are typically present for all Debian Server packages\.
+On Debian Server and Raspberry Pi OS \(formerly Raspbian\), the patch baseline service offers filtering on the *Priority* and *Section *fields\.
+These fields are typically present for all Debian Server and Raspberry Pi OS packages\.
 To determine whether a patch is selected by the patch baseline, Patch Manager does the following:

-1. On Debian Server systems, the equivalent of `sudo apt-get update` is run to refresh the list of available packages\.
+1. On Debian Server and Raspberry Pi OS systems, the equivalent of `sudo apt-get update` is run to refresh the list of available packages\.
 Repos aren't configured and the data is pulled from repos configured in a `sources` list\.

 1. If an update is available for `python3-apt` \(a Python library interface to `libapt`\), it is upgraded to the latest version\. \(This nonsecurity package is upgraded even if you did not select the **Include nonsecurity updates** option\.\)
 **Important**